Leo Strauss: Religious belief

 Although Strauss accepted the utility of religious belief, there is some question about his religious views.
 He was openly disdainful of atheism and disapproved of contemporary "dogmatic disbelief", which he considered intemperate and irrational.
 However, like Thomas Aquinas, he felt that revelation must be subject to examination by reason.
-At the end of The City and Man, Strauss invites us to "be open to ... the question quid sit deus ["What is God?"]" (p.
+At the end of The City and Man, Strauss invites the reader to "be open to ... the question quid sit deus ["What is God?"]" (p.
 241).
 Edward Feser writes that "Strauss was not himself an orthodox believer, neither was he a convinced atheist.
 Since whether or not to accept a purported divine revelation is itself one of the 'permanent' questions, orthodoxy must always remain an option equally as defensible as unbelief."

 In Natural Right and History, Strauss distinguishes a Socratic (Platonic, Ciceronian, Aristotelian) from a conventionalist (materialistic, Epicurean) reading of divinity, and argues that "the question of religion" (what is religion?) is inseparable from the question of the nature of civil society and civil authority.
-Throughout the volume he argues for the Socratic reading of civil authority and rejects the conventionalist reading (of which atheism is an essential component).
+Throughout the volume, he argues for the Socratic reading of civil authority and rejects the conventionalist reading (which includes atheism as an essential component).
 This is incompatible with interpretations by Shadia Drury and other scholars who argue that Strauss viewed religion purely instrumentally.